hammzj/cypress-page-object/README.md

     PageObject, //Represents a webpage and its collection of both element selectors and component objects }  from "@hammzj/cypress-page-object";

+//Or CJS
+//import CypressPageObject from "@hammzj/cypress-page-object"
+//const {ElementCollection} = CypressPageObject;

 class FooterObject extends ComponentObject {
     constructor() {
         super(() => cy.get(`footer`));